ysfbuilds/deentrack/README.md

-Claude responded: A local browser app to track your daily Islamic deeds, knowledge notes, and streak — no account needed.A local browser app to track your daily Islamic deeds, knowledge notes, and streak
+A local browser app to track your daily Islamic deeds, knowledge notes, and streak